Cécred

 Cécred (pronounced 'sacred') is a privately held American hair care brand founded in 2024 by American singer-songwriter Beyoncé Knowles-Carter.
 It is self-funded and made for all hair types.
 After six years in development, Cécred launched in February 2024 to positive reception from critics.

 Cécred became a rapid success, amassing 2 million paying customers in its first six months on the market.

 Background and development

-How many of ya'll knew my first job was sweeping hair in my mama’s salon?
+How many of y'all knew my first job was sweeping hair in my mama’s salon?
 Destiny’s Child got our start by performing for clients while they were getting their hair done.
 I was exposed to so many different kinds of entrepreneurial women in her salon.
 I saw firsthand how the ways we nurture and celebrate hair can directly impact our souls.
 I watched her heal and be of service to so many women.
 Having learned so much on my hair journey, I’ve always dreamed of carrying on her legacy [...]
 I can’t wait for you to experience what I’ve been creating.